 - U.S. permanent resident who has an I-151, I-551, or I-551c (Alien Registration Receipt Card) https://myrun.newark.rutgers.edu/merit-based-admission

-A minimum of one Chancellor’s Scholarship will be awarded annually in the fall semester to an admitted transfer student from each of the following institutions Bergen County College, Essex County College, Hudson County College, Middlesex County College, Passaic Community College, and Union County College.
+Dozens of Chancellor’s Scholarships are usually awarded annually in the fall semester to admitted transfer students, with a minimum of one from each of the following institutions: Bergen County College, Essex County College, Hudson County College, Middlesex County College, Passaic Community College, and Union County College.

 In order to be eligible for the Chancellor’s Scholarship, a student must be in one of the following categories: